rjbultitude/theconditionalorchestra/README.md

 ###Bugs

 After stop fade out is louder than normal playback, firefox only - caused by the filter not being applied.

-Night time should also manage the filter frequency as it affects visibility.
-Only works with daily endpoint :[

 No longer relevant - Sequencer onStep only counts the steps in one single pass rather than the loop